Need to talk? Call 1800 882 436.

 Vaginal pain or discomfort

-It’s a good idea to keep an eye on your perineum (skin between your vagina and bottom), particularly if you have had stitches.
-If the area becomes more painful or inflamed, or if you’ve had stitches and they look like they are coming apart, call your maternity care provider or GP.
+It's a good idea to keep an eye on your perineum (skin between your vagina and bottom), particularly if you have had stitches.
+If you're not sure if the area is healing well, call your pregnancy care provider or GP.

 Caesarean section